Ansh-Garg22/Real-time-Chat/README.md

 # Real-time-Chat
-This is real time chat application
+This is real time chat application using node js express js and web sockets for real time environment